Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Discussions and conclusions

+The Physics-Informed Neural Networks (PINN) methodology has recently been applied successfully to solve various nonlinear Schr\"odinger (NLS) equations, both analytically and numerically, in bounded domains.
+By integrating physical laws with neural networks, PINNs have achieved accurate solutions with minimal data requirements \cite{SSHC,BKM22,HD,PLC,WY,ZB,BMAR,RPK,Raissi,TSVS}.
+However, these studies are limited to spatially bounded domains and do not adequately address real-world physical phenomena, which often involve slow-decaying solutions or long-range potentials in unbounded domains.

+For unbounded domains, recent advancements have emerged.
+In \cite{XCL}, a deep neural network (DNN) was developed to implement an absorbing boundary condition (ABC), which confines computations to a finite domain.
+The ABC minimizes unwanted reflections at the boundaries, effectively replicating the influence of the surrounding environment without fully discarding the unbounded regions.
+This method has been applied to wave and Schrödinger equations in unbounded domains.
+Despite their success, PINNs can be challenging to train and prone to practical issues, as demonstrated in \cite{FWP}, particularly for wave scattering problems in unbounded domains \cite{Colt}.
+Such problems typically require sampling collocation points across an infinite domain, rendering many traditional PINN approaches unsuitable.
+In response, \cite{FWP} employed boundary integral equations (BIEs), a robust method for solving partial differential equations (PDEs) in complex or unbounded domains by representing solutions in terms of boundary values.

-Finally, \cite{XBC} dealt with unbounded domains for the NLS equation by using a hybrid approach, combining adaptative spectral and PINN methods.
-This was a first step to compute the PDE evolution on unlimited regions.
-In fact they resorted to a few apriori assumptions on the asymptotic spatial behavior and an appropriate choice of spectral basis functions, to effectively describe the spatial dependence in terms of basis functions.
-In recent physical approaches, \cite{BE} dealt with the unbounded issue through introducing a similarity variable and a reasonable guess suited for estimating this new variable encompassing the infinite value or in \cite{RRCWSL} simply truncating the computational domain to avoid unnecessary computation, and guaranteeing that the wave propagates out the computational domain without interfering with the upstream field when it passes through truncated boundaries.
+In \cite{XBC}, the NLS equation on unbounded domains was addressed using a hybrid approach combining adaptive spectral and PINN methods.
+This approach used spectral basis functions and a priori assumptions about asymptotic spatial behavior to effectively describe the spatial dependence.
+Recent studies have introduced other techniques for dealing with unbounded domains: \cite{BE} introduced a similarity variable to handle infinity, while \cite{RRCWSL} truncated the computational domain to ensure that the wave exits the domain without disturbing the upstream field.

-In contrast, our approach dealing with unbounded domains do not resort to an external basis functions, and in fact it shows how to describe the critical focusing NLS evolution posed on the unbounded real line by introducing a condition on the evolution of the linear part and suitable approximate norms, which under smallness assumptions when acting on certain functions, approximate NLS dynamics in a satisfactory and accurate way.
+In contrast, our approach to handling unbounded domains does not rely on external basis functions.
+Instead, we demonstrate how to describe the critical focusing NLS evolution on the unbounded real line by imposing a condition on the evolution of the linear part and employing appropriate approximate norms.
+These norms, under certain smallness assumptions, allow for an accurate approximation of NLS dynamics in this setting.